 This isn’t the most original project in the world.
 Shelves where the books face out so they can look pretty and kids can see them easily make lots of sense, and clever people have come up with many ways to make such shelves.
-We thought about going the rain gutter shelf route or making some wooden ledges ourselves, but in the end we liked both the look of the Ribba ledges (Abe already has a bunch of Ribba frames in his room)–like the ones here and here–and the fact that they’re inexpensive enough that it’s easy to justify buying them instead of making some (another DIY project is in the works for this room; had we not had that going on maybe we would have taken the time to build these).
+We thought about going the rain gutter shelf route or making some wooden ledges ourselves, but in the end we liked both the look of the Ribba ledges (Abe already has a bunch of Ribba frames in his room) and the fact that they’re inexpensive enough that it’s easy to justify buying them instead of making some (another DIY project is in the works for this room; had we not had that going on maybe we would have taken the time to build these).

 I hesitated a little before giving a whole wall over to books, since this is a fairly small room and wall space is valuable.
 But, really, what’s more important than books, right?

 Hanging Ribba ledges is not an especially difficult task, so I won’t go into too many details here.
 But a few notes:

 We were going to center these on the wall between the corner and the door, but it turns out the spacing for the screw holes on the ledges was such that every screw could go into a stud as long as we moved them over closer to the door a few inches.
 The whole set up looks a little too similar to a ladder for comfort from a toddler perspective, so the more secure the better, we thought.
 I’m pretty sure the ledges aren’t going anywhere now.

 We planned the spacing between the ledges very carefully, making sure there would be plenty of room for “I Am a Little Elephant,” one of Abe’s tallest books:

 It’s best to have a baby to help you when you’re putting up Ribba ledges: